Spider Storage Engine Core Concepts

 Spider tables connect to remote servers by reading connection information from one or more sources.
 MariaDB supports several methods for defining this information, each introduced at different versions.
 When more than one method is present, a defined precedence order determines which takes effect.

-Connection information for Spider tables can be provided at different levels:
+Connection information for Spider tables can be provided in different ways:

 * Engine-defined options (such as `REMOTE_SERVER`, `REMOTE_DATABASE`, and `REMOTE_TABLE`)